mnot/I-D/httpbis-retry/draft.md

 # Acknowledgements

-Thanks to Amos Jeffries and Leif Hedstrom for their feedback.
+Thanks to Amos Jeffries, Patrick McManus and Leif Hedstrom for their feedback.

 --- back